You know that moment when you open a package of shrimp and your nose says, "Whoa!"? 😄 Don't worry—we've all been there.

 - Repeat 3 times

-It works on Fish, also!
+It Works on Fish, Too!

 Please let us know what you think